Things to see and do - Saint Albans

 Cottonmill Lane, GB - Saint Albans AL1 2HQ

-At this magnificent Georgian house, guests can enjoy afternoon tea beside a roaring fire, stroll through 12 acres of pretty gardens, and relax in the Japanese-themed spa.
+At this magnificent Georgian house, guests can enjoy afternoon tea beside a roaring fire, stroll through 12 acres of pretty gardens, and relax in the spa.
 Central London is just 40 minutes’ drive away.
-A beautiful Art Deco-inspired s..
+A beautiful Art Deco-inspired swimming pool, mo..

 Restaurants Saint Albans

-St Michael's Village, Fishpool St GB - Saint Albans AL3 4RY
+St Michael's Village, Fishpool St GB - AL3 4RY St Albans

-Spacious, airy conservatory in a family owned manor house, which looks out over well-tended gardens and a lake.
-Daily changing dishes feature contemporary twists; the Lake Menu represents good value.
-Formal service from a chatty team.
+Spacious, airy orangery in a family owned manor house, which looks out over well-tended gardens and a lake.
+Daily changing dishes feature contemporary twists; the Lake Menu is good value.
+Formal service comes from a chatty team.